-MPERS employed 16 full-time employees on June 30, 2016.
+MPERS employed 16 full-time employees and 1 part-time employee on June 30, 2017.
 Seven former MPERS employees have retired.
 Full-time employees are members of the System (see Note 8).
-For these employees, MPERS accrued 58.05% of payroll during FY16, amounting to \$996,378.
-The amounts for FY16 and the three preceding years are shown below.
+For these employees, MPERS accrued 58.00% of payroll during FY2017, amounting to \$1,087,268.

+The amounts for FY2017 and the three preceding years are shown below.
 These amounts are recorded as both a contribution and administrative expense.
 Information regarding the retirement plans can be found in Notes 2 and 5.